It’s been a tough decade for volcano tourism in Costa Rica.

 Where to Visit Volcanoes in Costa Rica Now

 Drive up Crater

-Of Costa Rica’s three drive up volcanoes only the road to Irazú remains open.
-Although the colossus dominates the eastern skyline and appears close enough to touch from downtown San José the paved road winds for an hour and a half past the famous cathedral and ruins in Cartago, bucolic hills, and finally elfin cloud forest before reaching Irazú’s summit.
+Visits to Irazú tripled in 2017 after the closure of Poás and Turrialba.
+Although the colossus dominates the eastern skyline and appears close enough to touch from downtown San José it takes over an hour and a half to wind up the paved road past the famous cathedral and ruins in Cartago, bucolic hills, and finally elfin cloud forest before reaching Irazú’s summit.

 Crater Lake Hikes